 Ten quizzes will be written, worth 5% each.
-The two lowest scores will be dropped.
+The lowest score will be dropped.
 Quizzes will test on vocabulary introduced at the beginning of chapters (students will be required to work ahead one chapter on vocabulary; see schedule), other items the text or instructor asks to be memorized, and grammar covered to that point.
-Students will have a 24hr window in which to complete quizzes, between 9am on Tuesday and 9am Wednesday during weeks in which a quiz is scheduled.
+Students will have a 2hr window in which to complete quizzes, between 8 and 10:30am each Monday on which a quiz is scheduled.
 Quizzes will be hosted on Avenue.

-Final Exam 15%
+Final Exam 20%

 The Final Exam will be cumulative.
 It will be scheduled by the Registrar's Office.
-Students will access the exam through Avenue and they will write live over a Zoom session.
+Students will access the exam through Avenue and they will write live over a Zoom session, with screens on.